disrpt/sharedtask2021/data/tur.pdtb.tdb/README.md

 ### Obtaining the text

 Since the underlying texts cannot be placed openly online, the shared task data has replaced token information with underscores.
-To reconstruct the data, users must obtain the raw texts by filling in the user agreement form (`tdb_shared_task_user_agreement.docx`) which they email to `corpora@metu.edu.tr` and run the Python script `utils/process_underscores.py tdb -m add tdb`.
+To reconstruct the data, users must obtain the raw texts by filling in the user agreement form (`tdb_shared_task_user_agreement.docx`) which they email to `corpora@metu.edu.tr` and run the Python script in `utils/process_underscores.py tdb -m add`.
 For more details, run `python utils/process_underscores.py -h`.

 ### Notes on relation classification